shopware/docs/products/guided-shopping/installation.md

 # Guided Shopping Installation

+{% hint style="warning" %}
+To access Guided Shopping source code, please get in touch with the Shopware Sales department so as to get access to the private repository.
+{% endhint %}

 ## Install and use the Guided Shopping feature

 To install and use the Guided Shopping feature, follow the below steps: